Elixir-Recipes/Elixir-Recipes.github.io/source/_posts/2016-11-20-list-with-alphabet.md

 comments: true
 ---

-A char list containing the alphabet can be obtained by doing the following:
+A charlist containing the alphabet can be obtained by doing the following:

 {% highlight elixir %}
 iex> for n <- ?a..?z, do: n 'abcdefghijklmnopqrstuvwxyz'
+{% endhighlight %}

+Alternatively, since ranges i.e `?a..?z` implement the [`Enumerable`](https://hexdocs.pm/elixir/Enumerable.html) protocol, you can also generate the charlist by converting the range to a list:

+{% highlight elixir %}
+iex> Enum.to_list(?a..?z)
+'abcdefghijklmnopqrstuvwxyz'
 {% endhighlight %}